 Permits are not required for this reach.

-As of Feb 2019, it appears that a possible put-in point is at the North Oconee River Greenway Trailhead at the North Oconee Access Rd.
+2. Park near the North Oconee River Greenway Trailhead at the North Oconee Access Rd.
 Find a route to the river on river left.

 If someone gets hurt on a river, or you read about a whitewater-related injury, please report it to